Shaftesbury Abbey: History

 Shaftesbury Abbey was rededicated to the Mother of God and St Edward.
 Many miracles were claimed at the tomb of St Edward, including the healing of lepers and the blind.
 The abbey became the wealthiest Benedictine nunnery in England, a major pilgrimage site, and the town's central focus.
 A large grange, Place Farm was established at Tisbury to administer the abbey’s Wiltshire estates.
 William of Malmesbury, in his Gesta regum Anglorum, praised the abbey residents' "steadfast preservation of their purity" and the fervency and effectiveness of their prayers.
 In 1093, shortly before his election as archbishop, Anselm of Canterbury wrote a letter to Eulalia, who was abbess at the time, requesting their prayers for him; medieval scholar and historian Katie Ann-Marie Bugyis states that it demonstrates his "confidence in the promptness and solicitude" of their prayers.
 Anselm wrote another letter to Shaftesbury ten years later, which suggests that Eulalia had responded to him and told him that the community had granted his request for prayer; he also thanked them for their prayers for him during his exile from England and asked for their continued intercession as he returned.

 In 1240 Cardinal Otto Candidus, the legate to the Apostolic See of Pope Gregory IX, visited the abbey and confirmed a charter of 1191, the first entered in the Glastonbury chartulary.
 Elizabeth de Burgh, Queen of Scots was imprisoned here from October 1312 to March 1313.
 By 1340, the steward of the abbess swore in the town's mayor.

 Dissolution

 At the time of the Dissolution of the Monasteries, a common saying quoted by Bishop Thomas Fuller conjectured "if the abbess of Shaftesbury and the abbot of Glastonbury Abbey had been able to wed, their son would have been richer than the King of England" because of the lands which it had been bequeathed.
 It was too rich a prize for Thomas Cromwell to pass up on behalf of King Henry VIII.

 In 1539, the last abbess, Elizabeth Zouche, signed a deed of surrender, the abbey was demolished, and its lands sold, leading to a temporary decline in the town.
-Sir Thomas Arundell, 1st Baron Arundell of Wardour purchased the abbey and much of the town in 1540, but when he was later exiled for treason his lands were forfeit, and the lands passed to the earl of Pembroke then to Anthony Ashley Cooper, 7th Earl of Shaftesbury, and finally to the Grosvenors.